jjjj473/ggggg/README.md

 status bar that shows the result of each operation.
 A small watermark in the lower-right corner reminds you this tool targets Arch Linux users.

+### Offline website

+An offline help website is included in `site/index.html`.
+Open it from the `Help` menu or load it manually in a browser to read more ArchZip branding and usage notes.